16 Reasons: Why Anyone Can Travel Vietnam by Motorbike

 • Even the Vietnam gay culture is open and relaxed in big cities.
 Talk to the locals, they’ll tell you where to go.

 • Ride a motorcycle.
 Anything over 125cc is a big bike in Vietnam.
-Show up in a small town on a Honda CRF250L is like Ferrari status.

 riding a motorbike in the Vietnam countryside